mmondics/aiops-z/README.md

     By default, we're taken to a built-in dashboard for analytics related to Application calls.
 We can filter by using the left side options, or by creating our own filters at the top.

-31. **Expand the left side options and select Only Erroneous and the Robot Shop Z application.**
+31. **Expand the left side options and select Only Erroneous and the Robot Shop Microservices application.**

     ![instana-analytics-1](https://raw.githubusercontent.com/mmondics/media/main/images/instana-analytics-1.png)